 Confirm the new settings for bond0 are correct and reboot the device.
 Leave the secondary NIC disconnected until the device is back online.

-Fig. 2: Configuration for bond0 set up.
+Figure 2: Configuration for bond0 set up.

 Once the device is up and checking in again, plug the second cable in from the auxiliary NIC to the switch.

 Datto devices use balance-rr (round-robin), which allows for load-balancing and fault tolerance.
 Round-robin's transmit policy is to send packets in a sequential order from the first available slave through the last.
 The 802.3ad policy for Dynamic Link Aggregation is not currently supported.

 Can I configure NIC bonding remotely?